chrisDaniel/job-interview-scala-sample-problems/README.md

 # Scala Sample Problems
 Solutions to Sample Problems in Scala.

+---
+**NOTE**
+Edit (2025) This was for a job interview in 2019.
+This solution was accepted and considered very strong.
+---

 ## Run the Application with SBT
  * In console, from the project root directory, we need to open an SBT session
    * `> sbt`